dragosargint/dcc_virtualisation_lab/README.md

 # Virtualization
 ## Introduction
+This lab will be presented from a lower level perspective.
 In this lab we will use QEMU and KVM to build virtual machines.
+From the beginning it should be mentioned that there are all kinds of tools that abstract the operations we will do with qemu.
+These can be libvirt or virtmanager.
+But what is important to remember is that in the end it all comes down to qemu and kvm.
+And although in production no one will create a virtual machine by writing thousands of arguments for qemu, it is useful to understand certain basic aspects related to virtualization.
 QEMU is a userland type 2 (i.e runs upon a host OS) hypervisor for performing hardware virtualization, allowing code written for a given processor to be executed on another (i.e ARM on x86, or PPC on ARM).
 Though QEMU can run on its own and emulate all of the virtual machine’s resources, as all the emulation is performed in software it is extremely slow.
 KVM is a Linux kernel module.